rsonny89/ProcessManagement/README.md

     --help
       Prints possible options for the CLI tool
     -i, --interactive
-      Runs the scheduler in interactive mode
+      Runs the queue in interactive mode
       Default: false
     --io-bottom
       Lowest number of cycles a process will wait for IO